jillesca/yangsuite/one-container-alternative/README.md

 ## Development

-`daphne` is used as `http` server, `twisted` is used for managing the secure communication for YANG Suite front end.
+The `daphne` server handles HTTP requests, while `twisted` manages secure communications for the YANG Suite front end.

 You can pass the environment variables `YS_ADMIN_USER`, `YS_ADMIN_PASS` and `YS_ADMIN_EMAIL`, to do so, adjust the `make build` command, so they are set at build time, and pass them as `build-arg`.

+## Logs

 You can watch YANG Suite Front end logs using: